gta5-map/Social-Club-API-cheat-sheet/docs/weapons.rst

     :code: json
     :end-line: 30

-  :query socialclub_name: your Social Club account username
+  :param socialclub_name: your Social Club account username
-  :query weapon_category: name of the weapon category, see list below
+  :param weapon_category: name of the weapon category, see list below
-  :query weapon_name: name of the weapon, see list below
+  :param weapon_name: name of the weapon, see list below

 Weapon category/names
 ~~~~~~~~~~~~~~~~~~~~~

-To find out the corresponding ``[WEAPON_CATEGORY]`` and
-``[WEAPON_NAME]`` you can check the list below:
+To find out the corresponding ``[WEAPON_CATEGORY]`` and ``[WEAPON_NAME]`` you can check the list below:

 Gun
 ^^^